Water scarcity and pollution

 The Valuing Water Finance Task Force

 Ceres and investors formed the Valuing Water Finance Task Force, an advisory body for the Valuing Water Finance Initiative.
-Task Force members developed the six Corporate Expectations for Valuing Water, providing investors the foundation to work with companies in addressing their broad water impacts.
+Task Force members supported the development of the Corporate Expectations for Valuing Water, providing investors the foundation to work with companies in addressing their broad water impacts and dependencies.
 The Task Force continues to guide the initiative's priorities by providing feedback and support to ensure it is driven by investor priorities and achieving its objectives.

 The Global Engagement on Meat Sourcing